 Know before you go

-Parking informationPark in Holford and then take the footpath starting at ST 156 413 north for a quarter of a mile which will bring to the reserve entrance.
+Parking informationPark in Holford and then take the footpath starting at ST 156 413 north for a quarter of a mile which will bring you to the reserve entrance.

 Contact the Trust for access information.

 Opening timesOpen at all times

 About the reserve

 The reserve lies in a narrow steep sided wooded valley and is on both sides of the Holford stream.
 Most of the reserve is on steep, slippery slopes with the fast flowing stream at the base.
 At the northern end of the reserve the valley widens and the stream regularly floods here when fallen branches make temporary dams.